Trapmaster4113/ArcherGame/README.md

 Swap two Tiles	Swap any two tiles (2G)

-Trap	Leave trap on an adacient tile, if someone walks on it, you steal 2gG	(2G)
+Trap	Leave trap on an adacient tile, if someone walks on it, they lose 1 health	(2G)

 Health Pot	Heals 2 health (1G)